kartikayuni/errorist-bootstrap/kontent/manual/readme/index.md

 - `disqus.html` if you plan to include Disqus comments.
 Just copy the code you've got from them, and the comments will be enabled on each page rendered with `single.html`.
-- `favicons.html` to include all _HTML_ related to your site's [favicon images](https://en.wikipedia.org/wiki/Favicon).
-To get both images and the HTML to include them you may choose to use a free online service, like [https://realfavicongenerator.net](https://realfavicongenerator.net).
+- `favicons.html` to include all HTML related to your site's [favicon images](https://en.wikipedia.org/wiki/Favicon).
+To get both the images, and the HTML to include them you may choose to use a free online service, like [https://realfavicongenerator.net](https://realfavicongenerator.net).
 - `gdpr.html` for the user consent widget which lets the user to accept cookies, agree to being